Which railway sleepers are best?

-The short answer is: NO. Historically, Creosote used to be used for railways sleepers as it is the ultimate treatment for timber for ensuring longevity.
+No, our railway sleepers have not been treated with Creosote.
+Historically, Creosote used to be used for railways sleepers as it is the ultimate treatment for timber for ensuring longevity.
 However, this is now outlawed for the domestic market - and on a hot day, the last thing you want is a sleeper sweating out tar on your pristine garden!
 Creosote now is only used for commercial fencing for livestock applications and telegraph poles.

 Reclaimed sleepers are the result of the railways replacing Creosote treated sleepers with concrete and other new materials.
 They are popular for their look, but are messy, hard to stack and when it comes down to it - not as good for landscaping as other sleepers.
-Brown treated sleepers look similar, but are far safer for children and pets, and will not sweat over time in the heat like the reclaimed sleepers.
+Brown treated softwood sleepers look similar, but are far safer for children and pets, and will not sweat over time in the heat like the reclaimed sleepers.
 The Rolls Royce of sleepers are the heat-treated charred brushwood sleepers.
-These have the looks of a perfect grade reclaimed sleeper, but only more so, and are uniform in size and appearance, whilst retaining the intricate grains of the wood.
+These railway sleepers have the looks of a perfect grade reclaimed sleeper, but only more so, and are uniform in size and appearance, whilst retaining the intricate grains of the wood.
 They are softer to touch, and generally have a pleasing vibe to them.
 You have to see them to believe what we are talking about - and for those that spend a bit more for them (they take a lot of work to produce such a condition, and are larger in size than standard sleepers), they are never disappointed.

 How can I use railway sleepers in my garden?